 Your mental health should never be underestimated.
 With nearly one in five adults suffering from a mental illness, mental health has become a serious issue across the country.
 A healthy mind is essential for having healthy relationships, achieving goals, and making good life decisions, but how can you ensure that your mental health is what it should be?

 There are many ways to look after your mental health, and finding new ways to help manage and improve your emotional and mental well-being has become a major focus.
-Besides seeking online therapy from professionals like those at https://www.privatetherapy.com/about/online-therapy/, maintaining a healthy nutrient and vitamin-rich diet is also quite important.
+Besides seeking online therapy from professionals like those at https://www.privatetherapy.com/about/online-therapy/ or Clarity Clinic, maintaining a healthy nutrient and vitamin-rich diet is also quite important.
 Diet has always been a key way of keeping your physical and mental health in check but did you know that seafood, in particular, offers a range of mental health benefits?
 Here we explain the top five mental health benefits of eating seafood.

 1. Improves Happiness